Business Done Properly

 For customer and supplier meetings, we are increasingly using video-conferencing to reduce our UK business mileage and our teams rarely fly and then only when business-critical, with no viable alternative.

-All the power (electricity) to our stores is sourced from 100% renewable sources.
-Currently 23% of the power used in our factory is from renewable sources and we are lobbying our landlord to improve this.
+All the power (electricity) for our office, factory and retail stores is from 100% renewable sources.
 We do not use gas.

 We carefully select our suppliers to match our own principles of supplying good quality, ethical products.
 New suppliers need to pass our stringent requirements for food safety, quality, ethical and environmental controls before they can supply ingredients and packaging to Montezuma’s chocolates.